DataDog/documentation/content/en/real_user_monitoring/browser/collecting_browser_errors.md

 ## Troubleshooting

-### Dealing with "Script error."
+### Fix "Script error."

 {{< img src="real_user_monitoring/browser/script-error.png" alt="Real User Monitoring script error example" style="width:75%;" >}}

-For security reasons, browsers hide details from errors triggered by cross-origin scripts.
+For security reasons, browsers hide details from errors triggered by cross-origin scripts ([see CORS][6] for more information).
 Some of the reasons why you are seeing this error are:
-- Your JavaScript files are hosted on a different hostname (e.g. `example.com` includes assets from `static.example.com`)
+- Your JavaScript files are hosted on a different hostname (for instance, `example.com` includes assets from `static.example.com`)
 - Your website includes JavaScript libraries hosted on a CDN
 - Your website includes 3rd-party JavaScript libraries hosted on the provider's servers

-You can get visibility into cross-origin scripts by following these two steps:
+Get visibility into cross-origin scripts by following these two steps:
-1. Call JavaScript libraries with crossorigin="anonymous"
+1. Call JavaScript libraries with `crossorigin="anonymous"`

+With `crossorigin="anonymous"`, the request to fetch the script is performed securely: no sensitive data is forwarded via cookies or HTTP authentication.

-2. Configure the Access-Control-Allow-Origin HTTP header
+2. Configure the **Access-Control-Allow-Origin** HTTP header

+The most common value for this header is `Access-Control-Allow-Origin: *`.
+With this configuration, all origins can fetch the resource.
+Alternatively, you may want to restrict which origins can access your resources.
+For instance: `Access-Control-Allow-Origin: www.example.com`

 ## Further Reading